scarimp/qli/readme.md

-Dati on the cloud nalisys
+Dati on the cloud:
+1. ETL.
+2. Data source.
+3. Analisys.